Enter your email and get a code for $10 off your first order.

 A large lego set and a new helmet for Toby, both fitting easily into our Santa Sack in Tui on Puhutokawa.

-Each Santa sack is made at one of three 'sewing circles' around NZ: Central Otago, Dunedin (Cargills Enterprises for people with intellectually disabilities) and Auckland (women refugees).
-Our fabrics are designed by NZ artists and unique to to Waste Free Celebrations: our Kiwiana is watercolour art by Emily Moffitt in Taranaki.
-Our Christmas art has been done by Designers in Wānaka.
+Each Santa sack is made at the hands of home sewers around NZ including a group of Afghani refugees in Auckland.
+Our fabrics are designed by NZ artists and unique to Waste Free Celebrations: our Kiwiana is watercolour art by Emily Moffitt in Taranaki.
+Our Christmas art has been done by designers in Wānaka.

 So when you buy a Santa sack from us, you are supporting NZ made.
 We have a growing range of products which includes Christmas Re-crackers, reusable tissue paper, and reusable gift tags.